*2 Collaborative researchers from private organizations, etc. (research venue) :

 Indirect expenses, etc.

-25% of direct expenses
+Amount equivalent to 25% of direct expenses

 Expenses for strategic industry cooperation (15% or more of direct expenses) are separately required